Yiling-J/tablepilot/README.md

 ## Guide

-If you're using Tablepilot in CLI or WebUI mode, the first step is to prepare a TOML config file.
+If you're using Tablepilot in CLI, the first step is to prepare a TOML config file.
 Below is an example `config.toml` file using an SQLite3 database (`data.db`) and use `gemini-2.0-flash-001`.
 Make sure to replace the `key` field with your actual Gemini API key before saving the file as `config.toml`.

 ```toml
 [database]